Bimodal IT: Maintaining Two Separate IT Groups

 - Mode-1 is the traditional or legacy IT approach.
 Gartner describes Mode-1 as placing a “strong emphasis on efficiency and safety, approval-based governance and price-for-performance.”

 - In contrast, Mode-2 is all about agility and innovation, calling upon cloud-based resources to promote rapid delivery of solutions and value to the business.
 Typical Mode-2 activities include prototyping, iterative processes and other customer-concentric needs.

 Hybrid IT: Housing Dual IT Strategies under One Roof

 The emergence of hybrid IT strategies stem from similar pressures to meet rising business demands from multiple groups.
 With hybrid IT, the internal IT team maintains traditional IT functions, while outsourcing others to cloud-based resources.
 Unlike the bimodal approach, hybrid calls for managing both traditional and agile IT groups as a single IT organization.

-With the growing challenges faced by IT organizations, you’re not alone to ask questions such as, “Do I need to re-strategize my IT organization?
-If so, should I move toward a bimodal or hybrid IT strategy?”
-The answer to all is to consider the pros and cons of each.
+With the growing challenges faced by IT organizations, you’re not alone to ask questions such as, “Do I need to re-strategize my IT organization?”
+The answer is to consider the pros and cons of each.

 The Pros and Cons of Bimodal IT